public-key-cryptography/public-key-editor/README.md

-	html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized for the unselected tabs or panels; the SavedEmails variable or object was moved from the RetrieveMail- Frame class to the EmailPanel so that different email tabs have separate saved email frames; the stateChanged method for the RetrieveMailFrame was modified to show and hide the saved emails frames for different usernames or email panels if a tab is selected or unselected; and the checkDelete box method was modified so that checking a delete box doesn't do a readall button click which caused the screen components to get resized every time a box was checked or unchecked and also caused the text- area.setText() method to throw an exception if a check box was checked and unchecked.
+	html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized for the unselected tabs or panels; the SavedEmails variable or object was moved from the RetrieveMail- Frame class to the EmailPanel so that different email tabs have separate saved email frames; the state Changed method for the RetrieveMailFrame was modified to show and hide the saved emails frames for different usernames or email panels if a tab is selected or unselected; the checkDelete box method was modified so that checking a delete box doesn't do a read all button click which caused the screen com- ponents to get resized every time a box was checked or unchecked and also caused the textarea setText method to throw an exception if a check box was checked and unchecked; the reverse colors button was modified so that the button is disabled while the program is listing or reading the messages; and the listing = true and reading = true statements were moved outside of the list and read threads so that they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if there were two email tabs open and the user clicked the re- verse color button while the program was listing the messages.